stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 .. deprecated:: version 0.58

-In Ceph versions 0.58 and earlier, Ceph Monitors use a Paxos instance for each service and store the map as a file.
+In Stone versions 0.58 and earlier, Stone Monitors use a Paxos instance for each service and store the map as a file.

-.. index:: Ceph Monitor; cluster map
+.. index:: Stone Monitor; cluster map

 Cluster Maps
 ------------

 The cluster map is a composite of maps, including the monitor map, the OSD map, the placement group map and the metadata server map.
-The cluster map tracks a number of important things: which processes are ``in`` the Ceph Storage Cluster;
+The cluster map tracks a number of important things: which processes are ``in`` the Stone Storage Cluster;
-which processes that are ``in`` the Ceph Storage Cluster are ``up`` and running or ``down``; whether, the placement groups are ``active`` or ``inactive``, and ``clean`` or in some other state; and, other details that reflect the current state of the cluster such as the total amount of storage space, and the amount of storage used.
+which processes that are ``in`` the Stone Storage Cluster are ``up`` and running or ``down``; whether, the placement groups are ``active`` or ``inactive``, and ``clean`` or in some other state; and, other details that reflect the current state of the cluster such as the total amount of storage space, and the amount of storage used.

-When there is a significant change in the state of the cluster--e.g., a Ceph OSD Daemon goes down, a placement group falls into a degraded state, etc.--the cluster map gets updated to reflect the current state of the cluster.
+When there is a significant change in the state of the cluster--e.g., a Stone OSD Daemon goes down, a placement group falls into a degraded state, etc.--the cluster map gets updated to reflect the current state of the cluster.
-Additionally, the Ceph Monitor also maintains a history of the prior states of the cluster.
+Additionally, the Stone Monitor also maintains a history of the prior states of the cluster.
 The monitor map, OSD map, placement group map and metadata server map each maintain a history of their map versions.
 We call each version an "epoch."

-When operating your Ceph Storage Cluster, keeping track of these states is an important part of your system administration duties.
+When operating your Stone Storage Cluster, keeping track of these states is an important part of your system administration duties.
 See `Monitoring a Cluster`_ and `Monitoring OSDs and PGs`_ for additional details.